 If you want exact steps that work for me, and that can also get you moving, then click to read: How To Change Your Life In 21 Days (Get Motivated in 6 Steps).

-Sometimes it takes a bit of push for the momentum to form, but if you are reading this and you’ve made it to here so far, then I assure you that you have started the process and that you are READY for change.
+Sometimes you have to orchestrate a different path in your life.
+It might take a bit of a push for your momentum to form, but if you are reading this and you’ve made it to this line so far, then I assure you that you have started the process.